 Traditional Finnish saunas require a dedicated room, significant electrical work, and budgets starting at $3,000.
 For the majority of people who rent, live in apartments, or simply don’t have the space, that option doesn’t exist.

 The good news: the health benefits of sauna — cardiovascular improvements, heat shock protein activation, muscle recovery, and cortisol reduction — don’t require a cedar room.
 Compact options have dramatically improved in the last several years, making regular sauna practice accessible to nearly anyone.
+Many users combine sauna sessions with contrast cold therapy for enhanced recovery and cardiovascular benefits.

 Here’s how to choose the right format for your space and goals.